lemon-squeezy/milestone-project-1/README.md

 In this section, the user sees my skills, these are graphically displayed with the progress bar.
 * Contact
 The user can use the contact form to write to me.
+* Footer
+The user has the opportunity to connect with me on social media platforms.

 ### Features Left to Implement
 In the future, I would like to add a work section where I can show my newest project.